 But I believe - and we can already see the first signals - that this will change in the future.
 That things like smart containers, real-time data and more transparency will not be the exception anymore and become available for everyone.

-It is the same story with the data standards.
+It is the same story as the data standards.
 Hopefully soon our systems will all speak the same language and people will have access to the same tools because the industry players are really waiting for that.

 It will unlock so many new opportunities to use the collected data for better efficiency in container logistics.